thegiftofgabes/fantasypunk-netlify/content/quickstart/_05-conversation.md

 These are the most relevant moves:

+- **Core Moves** are the essential and most basic rules for creating a shared Tale.
+    - **Play your Role** is what you do most of the time you are not rolling dice.
+When you describe what your character feels and expresses, you are roleplaying;
+    - **Give it a Try** covers most rolls the Player Characters make.
+Answer the promps, choose a Trait and roll to find out what happens;
+    -

 - **Party Care Moves** are a set of actions that ask the players to step away from the tale for a moment to take care of each other.
 Talk about them before you start playing.

-- **Give it a Try** is the most basic move and will cover the majority of rolls the Player Characters make.
-Answer the promps, choose a Trait and roll to find out what happens.

 - **Remarkable Moves** allow you to do something, or Give it a Try, under special conditions and with unique outcomes.
 They expand your options and possibilities and make characters even more unique.